 You can also demonstrate leadership and initiative in more creative ways.
 For example:

-If you're ready to apply for the Coca-Cola Scholars Foundation Scholarship ...
+If You're Ready to Apply for the Coca-Cola Scholars Scholarship ...

-Remember that successful applicants are students who don't only excel academically but are also involved in their school community.
-Through their participation in their classes and their extracurriculars, they show that they are passionate and service-oriented.
+Remember that successful applicants are students who not only excel academically but are also involved in their school communities.
+Through participation in classes and extracurriculars, scholarship winners show that they are passionate and service-oriented.

-Any application where you don't have to fill out essays is an easy application, right?
-In reality, the Coca-Cola Scholarship application is trickier than most because it doesn't give you a chance to explain either your academic performance or your participation in extracurriculars.
-You can’t talk about your passions, well-roundedness, intelligence, or commitment to service.
-The only thing you can do is to show, through your grades and your participation in various activities, how you embody the qualities that the Coca-Cola Scholarship values in its award recipients.
+Essentially, you can't talk about your passions, well-roundedness, intelligence, or commitment to service to make yourself stand out from the thousands of other first-round applicants.
+The only thing you can do is show—through your grades and your participation in various activities—how you embody the qualities that the Coca-Cola Scholarship values in its award recipients.

-What you can do is make sure that your resume is comprehensive.
-Make a list of every single activity, event, club, and organization you’ve ever been a part of and consider whether you could count it as some sort of leadership and/or community service experience.
-Scour your brain - don’t leave anything out!
+Scour your brain—don't leave anything out!
 Remember that camp I was discussing earlier?
-I didn’t think to consider it as volunteer work or community service - I had done it for years and considered it a privilege to work as a counselor.
-Luckily, someone less naive than I was hinted that I should include it on my resume under volunteer experience.
+I didn't think to consider it as volunteer work or community service—I had done it for years and considered it a privilege to work as a counselor.
+Luckily, someone less naive than me hinted that I should include it on my resume under "Volunteer Experience."

 Submit a Polished Finished Product

-Have someone you trust - a teacher or guidance counselor, for example - look over your application before you submit it to make sure it’s as polished as possible.
-They may have suggestions on additional things you should include (or leave out).
+Have someone you trust—a teacher or guidance counselor, for example—look over your application before you submit it to make sure it's as polished as possible.
+Your reader might have suggestions on additional things you should include (or leave out).